alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 Discussions of E2ESM frequently reference the concept of "backdoors".
 We propose a standard
 definition:

-A backdoor is any intentional or unintentional mechanism, in respect of a given message and that message's set of participants where some PCASM of that message may become available to a non-participant without the intentional action of a participant.
+A backdoor is any intentional or unintentional mechanism, in respect of a given message and that message's set of participants where some PCASM of that message **MAY** become available to a non-participant without the intentional action of a participant.

 # Scope of a Participant in E2ESM